kborovik/gcp-gke-vault/README.md

 <!-- @format -->

+# Why?

+The objective of this repository is to help prospective employers answer the question, "Does this candidate know his ABCs?"

 # About

 The project implements Continuous Delivery (CD) of Hashicorp Vault into a private GCP Kubernetes cluster (GKE).